UCSB-CMPTGCS20-S16/CS20-S16-lab03/README.md

 This assignment involves learning a bit about git and github, as well as learning about turtle graphics.

-The git/github part is divided into these four sections:
+The git/github part is divided into these sections:

 * [Git-Basics.md](Git-Basics.md)
 * [Git-CSIL-Setup.md](Git-CSIL-Setup.md)